-Prasadana Putapaka (soothing) – in weakness of the eyes, vision, in disorders of Vata Pitta and Rakta and for the healthy person.
+Prasadana Putapaka (soothing) – in weakness of the eyes, vision, in disorders of Vata Pitta and Rakta and for healthy persons.
 13

-Snehana Putapaka is done by making use of fat, marrow, muscle fat and juice of meat of animals which live in burrows (Bhushaya), which bite (Prasaha) – cut their food, cow, horse, ass etc, and those which live in Marshy lands (Anupa), or with drugs of Jivaneeya gana- vide chapter 15 macerated with milk- 14
+is done by making use of fat, marrow, muscle fat and juice of meat of animals which live in burrows (Bhushaya), which bite (Prasaha), cut their food – cow, horse, ass etc, and those which live in Marshy lands (Anupa), or with drugs of Jivaneeya gana- vide chapter 15 macerated with milk- 14

-Lekhana Putapaka is by making use of Mastu (whey), water of yoghurt macerated with the paste of liver of animal and birds, pearls, ash of iron and copper, Saindhava- salt, Srotonjana (Antimony sulphide), Shankha (ash of conch shell), Phena- (sea foam), cuttlefish and Ala (orpiment ).
+is done by making use of Mastu (whey), water of yoghurt macerated with the paste of liver of animal and birds, pearl, ash of iron and copper, Saindhava- salt, Srotonjana (Antimony sulphide), Shankha (ash of conch shell), Phena- (sea foam), cuttlefish and Ala (orpiment).
 15

-Prasadana Putapaka is by the use of cow milk / breast milk macerated with the liver, marrow, Muscle fat, Muscle of intestines and heart of animals and birds and drugs of sweet taste, and mixed with ghee.
+is done by making use of cow milk / breast milk macerated with the liver, marrow, muscle fat, muscle of intestines and heart of animals and birds and drugs of sweet taste, mixed with ghee.
 16

 The meat of animals and drugs should be made into balls of size of Bael fruit or of 1 pala (48 grams).